top of page

 Mira offers several different test wands depending on what data you are looking for.
 In my initial order, I ordered the Ovum Wands (yellow box) and the Max Wands (lavender box).

 The Mira Ovum Wands test for FSH which is where is want to start if you are curious around your FSH levels.
 This is the standard hormone to measure if you are in perimenopause.
-Mira offers a package via Amazon for less than $150 that includes the wands to test for FSH.
 In five-to-ten days, you'll have enough data to confirm if your FSH levels are high, meaning you are in perimenopause.
 This data along with any symptoms you might be experiencing will be enough to reach out to an online provider and get started on a Hormone Replacement Therapy regimen.

 Menopause is defined as that day when you can say you've gone twelve months without a period.
 That's obvious, we don't need a test for that.
 But, the time leading up to menopause can last for 8-11 years and that's when we get curious and wonder if things are starting to change, this is where hormone monitors come in quite handy.